Woodpecker Class Curriculum

 Reading

 All pupils are encouraged to read for 20 minutes every day.
 Please complete reading logs in homework diaries to help us monitor and track reading progress.
+Reading logs can be updates by adults or pupils.
+It is really helpful to have communication regarding tricky words or understanding.

 If a pupil is struggling to read their book do let us know and we can work with them to find a more appropriate reading book.

 All pupils are encouraged to read for 20 minutes every day.
 Please complete reading logs in homework diaries to help us monitor and track reading progress.
+Reading logs can be updates by adults or pupils.
+It is really helpful to have communication regarding tricky words or understanding.

 If a pupil is struggling to read their book do let us know and we can work with them to find a more appropriate reading book.